How to Create a Spiritual Yoga Practice That Aligns Mind, Body, and Spirit

 5. Recognize and Honor Your Spiritual Journey

-Your spiritual yoga practice is unique and sacred to you.
+Your yoga practice is unique and sacred to you.
 Trust the process and celebrate small milestones.
-In fact, sometimes my best yoga practices are when I take a step back in my physical practice in order to build strength.
+In fact, sometimes my best days are when I take a step back in my physical practice in order to build strength.
 At the sake of being super cheesy it really is about the journey and how you get there, and not just the destination.

 Just like with spirituality, it's not about jumping ahead by by Yoga isn’t about achieving perfect balance or enlightenment overnight; it’s about growth, presence, and connection—one breath at a time.